maxcine-cloud/EPEL/README.md

 # EPEL
-In this study, we introduced an effect predictor called EPEL, a ensemble learning method based on sequence representation for driver sSNVs.
-EPEL combines the power of five tree-based models and incorporates optimal features.
-DNA shape and deep features based chemical molecule are firstly applied to represent the effect of synonymous mutations and show positive contributions.
-Compared with the exist state-of-the-art methods, epSRel performs better on the independent test set.
+In this study, we first investigate the contribution of sequence-based features, including DNA shape, physicochemical properties and one-hot encodings based on encoded single nucleotide, and deep learningderived features from pre-trained chemical molecule language models based on BERT.
+Secondly, we propose EPEL, an effect predictor of synonymous mutations employing ensemble learning.
+Notably, the application of DNA shape features and deep learning-derived features based on chemical molecule represents a pioneer effect in assessing the impact of synonymous mutations.
+Compared to the exist state-of-the-art methods, EPEL demonstrates superior performance on independent test set.
 The details are summarized as follows.

 * data: in this paper, we used COSMIC as the training and independent test sets, respectively.

-* out: it contains intermediate output result files, including scoring of test and training data and comparison of dimensionality reduction methods.
+* out: it contains output result files, including scoring of test and training data.

-* plot: it contains the various chart files referred to in the paper.
+* plot: it contains code and data for various chart referred to in the paper.

-* src: it contains the code used in the project, including the processes of training and testing the model.
+* src: it contains the code used in the project, including the processing of training and test data and modeling.

 * model: models used and saved during the project.
-It contains data preprocessing, intermediate model and final ensemble process model.
+It contains data preprocessing, intermediate model and final ensemble leaning models.
 These are in three different folders:

   * data_processing_model